-Certain legal matters incident to the issuance of the 2015A Bonds and with regard to the tax status of the interest thereon will be passed upon by Co-Bond Counsel.
-A copy of the form of opinion of Co-Bond Counsel which will be delivered with the 2015A Bonds is set forth in APPENDIX D - "FORM OF OPINION OF CO-BOND COUNSEL."
-Certain legal matters will be passed upon for the Underwriters by their Counsel, Stradley Ronon Stevens & Young, LLP, and for the Commission by its Chief Counsel, Doreen A. McCall, Esquire, and Duane Morris LLP, Disclosure Counsel to the Commission.
+Certain legal matters with respect to the 2015A Bonds will be passed upon by Cozen O'Connor, Philadelphia, Pennsylvania and Raffaele & Puppio, LLP, Media, Pennsylvania, Co-Bond Counsel.
+A copy of the proposed form of opinion of Co-Bond Counsel which will be delivered on the date of issuance and delivery of the 2015A Bonds is set forth in APPENDIX D - "FORM OF OPINION OF CO-BOND COUNSEL."
+Certain other legal matters will be passed upon for the Underwriters by their Counsel, Campbell & Levine, LLC, Pittsburgh, Pennsylvania, and for the Commission by its Chief

+Counsel, Doreen A. McCall, Esquire, and Duane Morris LLP, Philadelphia, Pennsylvania, Disclosure Counsel to the Commission.